 This overview page describes the sites in the vicinity of the city of Ashkelon.

-This overview page describes the sites within the modern city of Ashkelon, located on the southern coast of Israel.
+This overview page describes the sites within and in the vicinity of the modern city of Ashkelon.

 A separate page focuses on the National park of Ashkelon, where the ruins of the ancient city are located.